skrub-data/skrub/CONTRIBUTING.md

 Of course, some of these bullet points might not apply depending on the kind of enhancement you're submitting.

-##### If the maintainers validate the enhancement
+##### If the enhancement is validated

-You can either :
-- **Write the code and submit a PR** ; in this case, let maintainers know, so they don't start working on the feature for nothing
-- **Let maintainers know you won't be able to write the code**, so that they can start working on it

-Know however that maintainers are **volunteers**, and therefore cannot guarantee how much time it will take to implement the enhancement.
+Let maintainers know whether :

-Writing the feature yourself is the fastest way of getting it implemented in the library, and we'll help you as much as we can in that process !
+- **You will write the code and submit a PR**.
+Writing the feature yourself is the fastest way to getting it implemented in the library, and we'll help in that process if guidance is needed !
+- **You won't be able to write the code**, in which case a developer interested in the feature can start working on it.
+Note however that maintainers are **volunteers**, and therefore cannot guarantee how much time it will take to implement the change.

-##### If the maintainers refuse the enhancement
+##### If the enhancement is refused

 There are specific incentives behind dirty_cat.
 While most enhancement ideas are good, they don't always fit in the context of the library.